WaTChi/image_retreival/README.txt

       radius: size of cells
       outputdir: where the cells are placed.

-  Extracting SIFT Features:
+  Extracting SIFT Features (used for query and db):
-    scripts/extractSIFT.bat data_directory
+    note: .bat scripts are intended for *Windows* machines. scripts/extractSIFT.bat data_directory
       make sure to check resizing option in the file.
+Currently, we down-sample all query images to have roughly the same resolution as our database images. if extracting query SIFT: make sure sizing is specified to match dataset if extracting dataset SIFT: make sure sizing is reasonable (depends on # of images per cell. currently we use 768x512)

   Querying a database:
     1. place query images in a directory